extra-p/extrap-gpr/README.md

 # Cost-Effective Empirical Performance Modeling with Extra-P using Gaussian Process Regression (GPR)

 Evaluation code for the paper "Cost-Effective Empirical Performance Modeling."
 This repository contains the code that was used to run the synthetic analysis and the case study analysis to study Extra-P's accuracy, predictive power, budget usage/modeling cost, and number of used measurement points when using different measurement point selection strategies.
 The evaluated strategies are: Cheapest Point First (CPF), measurement point prediction via Gaussian Process Regression (GPR), and Hybrid (a combination of the CPF+GPR strategy).
+The code in this repository can be used to reproduce the results and plots.

 ## Quick setup using Docker

 For a quick setup of the evaluation environment, we provide a Dockerfile that can be used to build an image that has all dependencies installed to run the evaluation scripts.
 The Dockerfile also downloads the required performance measurement dataset automatically.

+Steps:

+1. Build a docker image from the provided Dockerfile: `docker build -t extrap-gpr .`
+2. Run the image in a container: `docker run -it extrap-gpr /bin/bash`
+3. Run the analysis scripts inside the Docker container.

-NOTE: building the image from the Dockerfile might take several minutes up to half an hour as many dependencies have to be installed including tex to generate the plots.
+NOTE: Building the image from the Dockerfile might take several minutes to half an hour as many dependencies have to be installed including tex to generate the plots, the datasets, Extra-P, pycubexr, ...

-Build a docker image from the provided Dockerfile: `docker build -t extrap-gpr .`.
-Run the image in a container: `docker run -it extrap-gpr /bin/bash`.
+NOTE: Ideally you do the manual setup and run the analysis scripts on a HPC system in parallel.
+The analysis, especially for the case studies and synthetic evaluation runs with 4 parameters and large number of evaluation functions are very slow when run in serial and might take days to finish one config.

 ### Reproduction of the Evaluation & Case Study results using Docker

+xxx

+## Performance measurement dataset

+To run and reproduce the results for each benchmark, one first needs to obtain the performance measurements that were conducted by us for the evaluation.
+The performance measurement datasets can be found and downloaded at: [Datasets](https://zenodo.org/records/10085298?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImJlZTI0ZGJhLTExZTktNDFhMi04ZGNjLTBjOTcxOTFiZGRkYSIsImRhdGEiOnt9LCJyYW5kb20iOiI2OWFkMjQyNmVmZGQwMmE2OWYwY2E5YmFlOWQ0OTAyMyJ9.43J0zSoKDZTC6aOI8xLqNP2fIf-AFV4DNvW3AvpW2aHLbz8Rjeq-bvVst2y7WCJY1hcJMkB8wDtB-92hhZh8zA).
+There is one .tar.gz file for each benchmark.
+Download and then unpack them.

+## Extra-P installation

+The code in this repository uses a specific version of Extra-P for the analysis.
+If not using the provided Dockerfile you have to build this version of Extra-P from source.
+This specific version of Extra-P can be found at [Extra-P](https://zenodo.org/records/10086772?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImI4ZmMwMjVjLWZkMTEtNGJkMy04NTQwLTBhZWYwYjc1ZDc3YiIsImRhdGEiOnt9LCJyYW5kb20iOiJmNTdiYmEzODc2YTc1Nzg0NjU3NTQwM2I2MTE4ZGFjMSJ9.ZKA8J_7Ejj9GtfaI0M3B50N-6aKwnzvYOk61QtYggdPl47B-7iPEu-6Qq0bTrBSckDcg7afh2XeyjioU3jVl4w).
+You can do this by following the below steps.

+Steps:

+1. download the `.zip` file at [Extra-P](https://zenodo.org/records/10086772?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImI4ZmMwMjVjLWZkMTEtNGJkMy04NTQwLTBhZWYwYjc1ZDc3YiIsImRhdGEiOnt9LCJyYW5kb20iOiJmNTdiYmEzODc2YTc1Nzg0NjU3NTQwM2I2MTE4ZGFjMSJ9.ZKA8J_7Ejj9GtfaI0M3B50N-6aKwnzvYOk61QtYggdPl47B-7iPEu-6Qq0bTrBSckDcg7afh2XeyjioU3jVl4w)
+2. unzip the downloaded file `unzip extrap.zip -d extrap`
+3. `pip install -e extrap/extrap-vNext/`

+After installation add extrap in user installation to path if necessary: `export PATH="$HOME/.local/bin:$PATH"`.

+If you do not use the Dockerfile for the quick setup you have to install other python packages that are used by the analysis codes in this repo on the fly, e.g., scipy, pandas, if you do not have them installed already.

+## pyCubexR installation

+The code in this repository uses a specific version of pyCubexR for the analysis.
+This software is used by Extra-P to read in files in the Cube4 format.
+If not using the provided Dockerfile you have to build this version of pyCubexR from source.
+The specific version of pyCubexR is available at [pyCubexR](https://zenodo.org/records/10092353?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjczNzY4Njg1LTQ2NDAtNGFhOC05ZGU1LWU3OGU1YmQ0ZWY3ZiIsImRhdGEiOnt9LCJyYW5kb20iOiI4Y2MwMzc5MzQxOTJlZjkwMzllMWZkMDUwMzlmMjdlNSJ9.4r0-tpFyYPOttuUlZkMglPgNS21oqR_AvXpyMRPJuSlr5ZJ-S28MtmcmQUGm7aujNKyDiypwPl8t7qqwNuk_Dw).
+You can do this by following the below steps.

+Steps:

+1. download the `.zip` file at [pyCubexR](https://zenodo.org/records/10092353?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjczNzY4Njg1LTQ2NDAtNGFhOC05ZGU1LWU3OGU1YmQ0ZWY3ZiIsImRhdGEiOnt9LCJyYW5kb20iOiI4Y2MwMzc5MzQxOTJlZjkwMzllMWZkMDUwMzlmMjdlNSJ9.4r0-tpFyYPOttuUlZkMglPgNS21oqR_AvXpyMRPJuSlr5ZJ-S28MtmcmQUGm7aujNKyDiypwPl8t7qqwNuk_Dw)
+2. unzip the downloaded file `unzip pycubexr-master.zip -d pycubexr`
+3. `pip install -e pycubexr/pycubexr-master/`

 ## Manual setup